dbarty/DataAnalysisExamples/GLOSSARY.md

   <li><strong>K</strong>
     <ul>
-      <li><strong>K-Nearest Neighbors (KNN):</strong> A supervised learning algorithm that classifies new instances based on their proximity to existing labeled instances.</li>
+      <li><strong><a href="https://github.com/dbarty/DataAnalysisExamples/blob/main/machine-learning/k-nearest-neighbor-KNN.ipynb">K-Nearest Neighbors (KNN)</a>:</strong> A supervised learning algorithm that classifies new instances based on their proximity to existing labeled instances.</li>
-      <li><strong>K-Means Clustering:</strong> A popular unsupervised learning algorithm that partitions data into K distinct clusters based on feature similarity.</li>
+      <li><strong><a href="https://github.com/dbarty/DataAnalysisExamples/blob/main/machine-learning/k-means-clustering.ipynb">K-Means Clustering</a>:</strong> A popular unsupervised learning algorithm that partitions data into K distinct clusters based on feature similarity.</li>
       <li><strong>Kernel:</strong> A function used in support vector machines and other algorithms to transform data into a higher-dimensional space for better separation.</li>
     </ul>
   </li>

   <li><strong>L</strong>
     <ul>
-      <li><strong>Logistic Regression:</strong> A classification algorithm used to model the probability of a binary outcome based on one or more independent variables.</li>
+      <li><strong><a href="https://github.com/dbarty/DataAnalysisExamples/blob/main/machine-learning/logistic-regression.ipynb">Logistic Regression</a>:</strong> A classification algorithm used to model the probability of a binary outcome based on one or more independent variables.</li>
-      <li><strong>Linear Regression:</strong> A regression algorithm that models the relationship between a dependent variable and one or more independent variables by fitting a linear equation to the data.</li>
+      <li><strong><a href="https://github.com/dbarty/DataAnalysisExamples/blob/main/machine-learning/linear-regression.ipynb">Linear Regression</a>:</strong> A regression algorithm that models the relationship between a dependent variable and one or more independent variables by fitting a linear equation to the data.</li>
       <li><strong>Loss Function:</strong> A function that measures how well a machine learning model's predictions match the actual outcomes, used to guide model optimization.</li>
       <li><strong>Latent Variable:</strong> A hidden or unobserved variable that influences observed variables in a dataset, often used in dimensionality reduction.</li>
     </ul>